Enjoy a feast of cultural Spanish delights by train

-Showcasing the rich cultural heritage of Andalucía, this tour takes us from Spain's bustling, fashionable capital city, through the iconic Moorish citadel of Granada's Alhambra, to the elegant city of Seville, via the whitewashed passages of Cordoba's Old Town.
+Showcasing the rich cultural heritage of Andalucía, this tour takes us from Spain's bustling, fashionable capital city, through the iconic Moorish citadel of Granada's Alhambra, to the opulent city of Barcelona, via the white-washed passages of Cordoba's Old Town.

 We meet at our dedicated departure Office at St Pancras and take the Eurostar and travel to Paris in Standard Premier Class, with a light meal and drinks served on board.
 After crossing Paris by coach, we join the onward high-speed service to beautiful Biarritz, for an overnight stay.

-Today we leave Biarritz and transfer by coach to San Sebastian, where we join the rail service direct to Madrid, spending two nights in the lively Spanish capital.
+Today we leave Biarritz and transfer by coach to San Sebastion, where we join the rail service direct to Madrid, spending two nights in the lively Spanish capital.

 Today we enjoy a sightseeing tour of the city, admiring the many architectural styles, and attractive green spaces.
 Following the tour, which takes place on foot and by coach, we have lunch in a typical restaurant on Madrid's Plaza Mayor.
 The rest of your day is free.

 This morning we depart by high-speed AVE train for the journey south into Andalucía, to the fascinating city of Seville, an old port city set on the Guadalquivir River.